How to connect a Microsoft 365 Groups email

 Step 6

-Select the inbox to connect to your channel, then click Save changes.
+Select the inbox to connect to your channel, then click Continue.
 All messages from your channel will route to this inbox by default.

 Step 7